DuncanCragg/ForestReact/README.md

 It's consistent and simple, putting a lot of power into small state reducer or transformation functions and expressions - one single dot `.` can give a component access to all the state around it, locally and remotely, _and_ subscribe it to that state so that it's notified if it changes.
+All the interactive logic is held in pure functions.

 ## Credit